webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Rules/Romance-Rules-Module.md

 ---
-aliases: Romance Rules Module
+aliases: "Romance Rules Module"
 tags:
 - Compendium/CSRD/en/Rules/Romance-Rules-Module
-title: R
-collection: Rules
-kind: Compendium
 ---

 # Romance Rules Module
 Like horror, romance doesn’t automatically suggest a setting.
 It is more of a mood, or more specifically an approach, to how the game is played.
 It suggests an emphasis, at least somewhat, on relationships, interactions, and connections.